alt-code/ApiMonkey/C#/nApiMonkey/docs/Readme.md

 ## Prerequisites:
 1. Microsoft Visual Studio installed
 2. Git installed
+3. Nuget.exe installed
-3. Set the PATH environment variable to point to *msbuild* and *mstest* exe locations.
+4. Set the PATH environment variable to point to *msbuild* and *mstest* exe locations.
 (Usually *msbuild* is located inside *'Microsoft.NET\Framework\v4.0'* and *mstest* is located inside *'Microsoft Visual Studio 14.0\Common7\IDE'*. )

 ## Running instructions:
 1. Clone the [APIMonkey](http://https://github.com/alt-code/ApiMonkey) project
 2. Go to folder *C#/ApiMonkey*.
 3. Open *nApiMonkey.sln* in Visual Studio.
+4. Go to Solution Explorer.
+Right click on the nAPiMonkey and click on Add Reference.
+Now add the reference of Nuget.exe installed on the computer to this location.
-4. Open file *Program.cs* and modify values of following variables:
+5. Open file *Program.cs* and modify values of following variables:

 ``